 Pick up your invitations.

-Talk to your maid of honor and best man about party plans (such as the shower and bachelor party).
+Talk to your maid of honor and best man about party plans such as the shower and bachelor parties.

-Get anything you need for an international honeymoon (passport, birth certificate, visas, vaccinations, etc.).
+Get anything you need for an international honeymoon such as passport, birth certificate, visas, vaccinations.

 Just for Grooms